-linter Invokes a syntax-checking program (if the active syntax defines one).

-justify Justifies the current paragraph.
+- linter Invokes a syntax-checking program (if the active syntax defines one).
+If this program produces lines of the form "file-name:linenum:charnum: some message", then the cursor will be put at the indicated position in the mentioned file while showing "some message" on the status bar.
+You can move from message to message with PgUp and PgDn, and leave linting mode with ^C or Enter. - justify Justifies the current paragraph (or the marked region).
 A paragraph is a group of contiguous lines that, apart from possibly the first line, all have the same indentation.
 The beginning of a paragraph is detected by either this lone line with a differing indentation or by a preceding blank line.